iceBear67/linguee/README.md

              Text.of("[Click here](/kick {{papi:player_name}}) to check your mailbox.") // markdown-like syntax is supported, like [display](URL/Command) and *italic*
                 .withClickAction(sender -> { // if the player clicks on the texts out of the "Click here" Text.of("&cPlease click the underlined text, *don't click me!*").send(sender);
-                    return true; // Sets this handler to be expired, will no longer be called })
+                    return true; // Sets this handler to expired and won't be called anymore.
+                })
         ).send(player,Papi.IT.and(this::processMailCount).and(...)); // send to player with placeholder settings.
 ```